-Concrete decks and patios provide you with durability, stability and an attractive appearance.
-Unlike wood and some other deck and patio materials, concrete is hardy, withstands the force of the elements and doesn’t need frequent retouching or maintenance.
+Concrete decks and patios provide you with durability, stability, and an attractive appearance.
+Unlike wood and some other deck and patio materials, concrete is hardy, withstands the force of the elements, and doesn’t need frequent retouching or maintenance.
 Before you get to work, however, there are some aspects of concrete decks or patios you have to make a decision on.

 Concrete textures refer to the decorative sculpting of the concrete’s surface before the concrete has set.
 Texturing is a way to give your patio or deck a unique and attractive design without spending a ton of extra cash on extra materials or supplies.

 Cobblestone stamping, for example, gives the appearance of worn cobblestone with rounded corners and irregular edges.
 English Yorkstone appears as naturally fractured stone, with broken and rounded edges and corners.
-Slate stamping, on the other hand, is even and straight, as is genuine slate itself.
+Slate stamping, on the other hand, is even and straight, as is the genuine slate itself.
 Limestone stamping is often done in a fan pattern, with a natural stone appearance and rounded corners.